borealbirds/ring-of-fire/docs/species/BANS/index.md

 subtitle: Riparia riparia
 ---

-The population size of Bank Swallow (Hirondelle de rivage) in the Ring of Fire region was 0.016 (0.004, 0.034) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Bank Swallow (<div>Hirondelle de rivage</div>) in the Ring of Fire region was 0.016 (0.004, 0.034) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps